esinonal/google-cloud-vms/README.md

 -Then, the datavm has served its purpose and the disk is filled with the data we need so the worker vm is started. (create-worker-vm).
 The second disk of the worker-vm is the disk that comes from the data-vm.
 -Then, the worker vm has the necessariy data in order to run the application.

 The credentials are set in order to access the account, which is done with a json credentials file.
+The create-vm scripts use REST APIs.